-The Bahama Community Park will be located next to the Fire Department off Bahama Road.
-It includes a new trail network that will wind around the property, meander through the woods, edge along a playing field, and traverse the creek.
+The Bahama Community Park will be located next to the Fire Department off Bahama Road, in northern Durham.
+The park which will be open to the public, includes a new trail network that will wind around the property, meander through the woods, edge along a playing field, and traverse the creek.
 The trail network is designed with community input collected at Bahama Day and thoughtful attention to the property's conservation priorities: preserving plant and animal habitat, ensuring healthy forestland, and protecting the stream buffers and natural wetlands.